scp756-221/course-site/docs/a6/page.md

 The latter two limit types affect the training differently:

+* **Utilization** determines the *rate of training*.
+When a net is large enough to approach the maximum utilization for any single resource (in this case, the GPU's memory bandwidth), that resource will limit the training rate for any larger nets.

 * **Allocation** determines whether a model can be *trained at all*.
 If a model is too large for the available memory, it cannot be trained, while if the model fits, the training can run.